 If you notice a conversation going nowhere, jump in there, too.
 Get them started.
 “Elisha and Beth!
 It seems I remember you both read everything Max Lucado writes.
 What do you think has been his best new book of the last two years?”

-They’ll be talking Max for the next twenty minutes until they realize they both also like This is Us.
+They’ll be talking Max for the next twenty minutes until they realize they both also like This is Us or some other TV show.
 Your work here is done!

-If you’re a guest who brought food to the meal, and you leave early, you can take your container, but leave all (or at least most of) the extra food with the host in case someone wants seconds, or thirds.
+If you’re a guest who brought food to the meal, and you leave early, you can take your container, but leave all the extra food with the host in case someone wants seconds, or thirds.
 If you don’t leave early, offer to leave the food you brought.
 If they say to take it, that’s fine.
 If they keep it, that’s fine, too.

 Of course, by the time everyone leaves, you’re going to be exhausted, so let the dishes go until tomorrow, and then have family members help you.

-Honestly, be with your guests.
+Be with your guests.
 You couldn’t be with them while things needed to be cooked, but cleaning CAN wait.
 You’ll treasure time spent with your guests.
-In the morning, your spouse and older children can help you clean up.
+In the morning, if their are others in your house they can help you clean the rest of the dishes.

 Most of all, before you rush out the door to take advantage of holiday sales, take in the best sight of the holidays: the people around the table.
 The ones you’ve been put here on Earth to do life with, if not forever, then at least for this Thanksgiving.

-Shower others with kindnesses and your pond will soon overflow.
+Shower others with attention and kindness and your pool will soon be filled again, this time to overflowing.

 Hugs and blessings,